 - Design, testing and analysis undertaken to resolve scientific or technological uncertainty;

-- Complex software development or creation of physical prototypes e.g. for new gadgets or fittings;
+- Creation of physical prototypes e.g. for new gadgets, fittings, parts, etc;

 - Carrying out manufacturing trials.

-Qualifying indirect activities can only be claimed when carried out by your own internal staff – they include:
+Qualifying indirect activities can only be costed if done by your employees – they include:

 - Scientific and technical information services (such as writing a report on the R&D findings);

-- Ancillary activities essential to undertaking the R&D (e.g. project management, taking on and paying staff, leasing laboratories and maintaining equipment including computers used for R&D purposes);
+- Ancillary activities essential to undertaking the R&D (e.g. project management, including time spent in taking on and paying staff, finding and arranging the leasing of laboratories and maintaining equipment including computers used for R&D purposes);

 - Training required to directly support R&D projects;

 - Research by students and researchers carried out at universities;